janis-sijanovs/laravel-deliveries-db/README.md

 2. Deliveries:

 This page is split in two too.
-On the left side there's information about the client.
+On the left side, there's information about the client.
-On the right side there's a list of all deliveries.
+On the right side, there's a list of all deliveries.

 3. Order Types:

-The order types page displays a table with addresses, where both types of delivery ordered.
+The order types page displays a table with addresses, where both types of delivery were ordered.

 4. Last Delivery: